Top front-end and back-end javascript frameworks

 • Error messages have no description

-• Difficult to find optimum way for server side coding
+• Difficult to find an optimum way for server-side coding

 3. NestJS

 It actually provides a level of abstraction above these common Node.js frameworks (Express/Fastify).
 It also exposes their APIs directly to the developer.
-This allows developers an ability to use the wide range of third-party modules which are available for the underlying platform.
+This allows developers the ability to use the wide range of third-party modules that are available for the underlying platform.

-It’s based on the progressive JavaScript, is built with and fully supports TypeScript (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
+It’s based on progressive JavaScript, is built with and fully supports TypeScript (yet still enables developers to code in pure JavaScript), and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).

 NestJS - Pros and Cons - Top Front-End JS Framework